 At the end of the day, you may potentially find yourself, and your lawyer negotiating against an experienced buyer who knows all the tricks to capture value in a transaction.
 It is possible to persevere, but it is not a process to be taken on without good reason.
 So…

-There are myriad individual reasons, but we broadly think the following questions are the most important to answer before you embark on a sale of your veterinary hospital or practice
+There are many individual reasons, but we think the following questions are the most important to answer before you proceed with sale of your veterinary hospital or veterinary practice:

-If you could remove all the administrative work that comes with owning a practice, would you enjoy practice medicine more, or less?
+If you could remove all the administrative work that comes with owning a practice, would you enjoy practice medicine more ,or less?
 Would that be an all-day enjoyment, or a morning only enjoyment?
 How many years, or months would you like to continue under these circumstances?
-Thinking through where you stand on this question is critical.
+Thinking through where you stand on this question is a critical part of the process.

-Here I’m talking about the nuts and bolts – the performance reviews of your staff, the recruiting and hiring of new staff, the financials, monitoring cash flow, marketing and payroll etc.
+Here I’m talking about the nuts and bolts– the performance reviews of your staff, the recruiting and hiring of new staff, the financials, monitoring gross revenues, cash flow, marketing and payroll etc.

 As you can imagine, there is significant variation across the market in how individual practices are run, the technologies they use, how they are staffed, how they are supplied.
-How do you think your hospital stacks up relative to others?
+How do you think your hospital performs relative to other clinics?

-Once you have thought through some of these critical questions, it is important to ask another question: Why sell now?
-You may have some near to medium term flexibility around timing your exit.
+It is also important to ask another question: Why sell now?
+You may have some near to medium term flexibility around timing your practice sale.
+The following are key considerations with respect to timing a sale:

 This is a complex question that we think of in terms of near, and medium-term market dynamics.
 A useful parallel to the market for veterinary practices is the stock market.
 There are good times to buy into the stock market (mid 2009, for instance) and good times to sell out of the market (late 2007, for instance).

 It may be possible to identify and complete near-term investments in capital or staff to change the trajectory of growth in your practice.
-While a buyer will want to hear about the plans you have, she is unlikely to give you credit for these improvements unless you have invested to realize them.
-The good news is that once you have made investments, a good Advisor should be able to get you valuation credit if the impact of the investments can be identified in your recent financials.
+While a buyer will want to hear about the plans you have, they are unlikely to give you credit for these improvements unless you have invested to realize them.
+The good news is that once you have made investments, it is possible to get you valuation credit, particularly if you have hired a financial advisor who has experience with corporate buyers.

 Consider what Key Performance Indicators (KPIs) you have collected to demonstrate sustainable growth or operational excellence in your practice.
 Examples of metrics that demonstrate performance include revenue growth drivers (growth in price, growth in patient volume, growth in product / service mix, the number and percent of recurring patients, and your average transaction value.